NaldoGomes0897/xtalk/README.md

 > See `src/xtalk/model_types.py` for all available model types.

 > [!IMPORTANT]
-> Xtalk has asynchronous default implementations for sync versions, which usually with `run_in_executor`, like `async_recognize` for `recognize` w.r.t.
+> X-Talk has asynchronous default implementations for sync versions, which usually with `run_in_executor`, like `async_recognize` for `recognize` w.r.t.
 ASR.
 However, in order to achieve best concurrency for production, we recommend to implement these async versions by your self.

 ##### New ASR (auto-speech-recognition) Model